chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 If your code crashes or explicitly throws exception that is not caught, ChiselStrike rollbacks the transaction automatically.

-Explicit user-controlled transactions are coming soon.
+Explicit user-controlled transactions are coming soon!